aki18-1861529/CSE455-Final-Project/README.md

 from an image is (or return None if the person is unidentified), and also to average all the images of a person after converting them to grayscale, and resizing them to be a specifed size.
 This file also has two classes.
-The first class is a person class, which is defined by a name, id, alpha, sum and n.
+The first class is a person class, which is defined by a name, id, alpha (the projection of a given face onto the data), sum and n.
 The PCA class is defined by m, n (the dimentions the images should be resized to).
-U, UrT, and Avg_Face.
+U (the unitary matrix from the SVD of the data), UrT (the transpose of the rank approximation of U) and Avg_Face (the average of the data).